alsash110/comm-2216-obs/docs/introduction/introduction.md

 ---

 The purpose of this document is to help you get started with using Linux and basic commands.
-Linux provides users with a free operating system that is highly secure and stable, while still offering many features that other operating systems do.
+Linux provides users with a free operating system that is highly secure and stable.
+Linux also makeup the backbone of the internet

 ---